-Provide ongoing maintenance services including debris removal, tree care, curb cleaning, landscape maintenance, and irrigation repairs along the public rights-of-way, directly improving the aesthetic, public safety and functional quality of our public rights-of-way.
+Provide ongoing maintenance services including debris removal, tree care, curb cleaning, landscape maintenance, and irrigation repairs along the public rights-of-way, directly improving the aesthetic, public safety, and functional quality of our community.

 3. Parks and Greenspaces Upkeep

 Maintain and enhance public parks and greenspaces, offering residents and visitors beautiful, well-kept areas for recreation and relaxation, which also serve to attract businesses by elevating the district's appeal.